5eynaa/NYC-Restaurant-Food-Inspection-Analysis/Data-Cleaning.md

 WHERE STREET = 'FLATBUSH AVENUE EXT';
 ```

-PK similarly appeared in only 12 rows across two street names — MORRIS PK AVENUE and EDERLE TERRACE FLUSHING MEADOW CORONA PK.
+PK similarly appeared in only 12 rows across two street names, MORRIS PK AVENUE and EDERLE TERRACE FLUSHING MEADOW CORONA PK.
 Both were confirmed as PARK abbreviations and fixed with targeted manual updates.

 **AVENUE OF TH AMER:**

 During the typo fix the value `AVENUE OF TH AMER` was updated to `AVENUE OF THE AMERICAS`.
 This was based on geographical knowledge of New York City where Avenue of the Americas is a well known Manhattan avenue also known as 6th Avenue.
-This change highlighted an important data cleaning principle — geographical assumptions should always be verified against other columns in the dataset (such as BORO and ZIPCODE) rather than applied on the basis of assumed knowledge alone.
+This change highlighted an important data cleaning principle, geographical assumptions should always be verified against other columns in the dataset (such as BORO and ZIPCODE) rather than applied on the basis of assumed knowledge alone.
 Avenue of the Americas runs through Manhattan with ZIP codes in the 10001 to 10036 range, so cross referencing those columns confirms the change.

 **How many rows were affected:** 120 across all typo fixes.
 Verification: count of rows containing original typo values returned 0.

-#### Issue 4 — Compass direction abbreviations
+#### Issue 4 - Compass direction abbreviations

 Streets beginning with a single compass letter such as `S CONDUIT AVENUE`, `N CONDUIT AVENUE`, `E FORDHAM ROAD` and `W 42ND STREET` were investigated.